larizaj/Networks/README.md

 # Networks
-Data and codes used in a Network Analysis course
+Data and codes used in a Network Analysis course (incomplete)